 Social Work Team

-The social work team offer psycho-social support to patients, family and carers within all areas of Hospice – In-patient Unit, Day Hospice, and Out Patients.
+The social work team offer psycho-social support to patients, family and carers within all areas of Hospice - Inpatient Unit and the Hospice Hub.
 The team are trained to recognise the difficulties patients and their families face when someone is seriously ill.
 Social workers are available to facilitate sensitive conversations around end of life issues with patients and/or family.

 Social workers offer information and support during the pre-bereavement stage to parents and carers who want to prepare children for significant loss.
 The team offer individual work with children and young people using child friendly resources.